 - Phil's obsession with buying house plants and subsequent failure to look after them properly.

 - Sneaking ingredients for himself in the baking videos, to the point where, in the pumpkin cookies video, Dan showed that he had to prepare and get two new bags of marshmallows for their cocoa because Phil had eaten all but one from the bag they already had.
-He's also prone to eating Dan's cereal as a snack, and their second Google Feud video has the two playing for the last macaroon they have...because Phil ate all the rest.
+He's also prone to eating Dan's cereal as a snack, and their second Google Feud video on the gaming channel has the two playing for the last macaroon they have...because Phil ate all the rest.